GregWeil/Extract-MKV/README.md

 ## Extra notes

+- Set the env.json config property to an array to split definitions across multiple files
 - Some movies have several titles with the same source file, differentiated using an angle number.
 In this case the TITLEID would be something like `00245.mpls:1`
 - Track indices are zero indexed and follow MakeMKV UI ordering
   - Core audio and forced subtitle tracks are not counted for track numbering